AnggaR96s/Reforestation/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## In the news a courtroom artist was arrested today, I'm not surprised, he always seemed sketchy.